lilli-mcnally/luna-beauty/README.md

 ##### Future features
 * Add the option to review items
 * Expand the range to include skincare
-* Add blog pages about recommendations for products.
+* Add blog pages about recommendations for products
 * Add the option to log in using Facebook or Google
 * Add a Wishlist option to the profile
+* Make the shades look smarter by only showing the name of the shade in the options menu when the user hovers or clicks on the coloured div

 ## Wireframes
 * [Home Page](./static/README/home.PNG)